GR-11X-MRL-A1/CBARL/cases/EFCA2025001843/README.md

 This directory captures the reference metadata surfaced in the Truth-Vector prompt pack for case `EFCA2025001843`.
 It preserves the digest pairs, document pointer, and anchor timeline so the underlying exhibit can be fetched or verified when the corresponding PDF is available inside the annex.
+A fresh BangCheck block for the Magnetic Sky Archive package (`MAGNETIC_SKY_ARCHIVE_v1_2025-10-07.zip`) is also stored here for offline verification.

 ## Artifact Reference